PiSchool/esa-superresolution-forecasting/README.md

 A better resolution for forecasting, many applications as wildfire / volcanic monitoring, public awereness, will be more accurate than it is already.

+## Setup to get started
+Make sure you have Python3 installed.
+You can install the required python packages by running:
+'''console
+pip install -r requirements.txt